 I then paid to do my level 1 and 2 training and learned a lot about using other materials combined with the Powertex.
 For instance the Stone Art Clay to transform a piece of polystyrene into a realistic piece of stone.

-Here is a link to my Powertex Blog where you will find lots of projects and FREE PDF instructions.
+Here is a link to my Blog where you will find lots of projects and FREE PDF instructions on various subjects.

-I enjoyed the level 1 and 2 training.
+I enjoyed the level 1 and 2 training with the Powertex.
 I had created sculptures for many years so that bit was easy.

 I learned how to create the Stone Art Clay and transform a piece of polystyrene to look like stone.
 That was new to me.